LMsgSendNilSelf/AlgebraicEngine-Fraction/README.md

 # FractionCalculateEngineExample
-Why to write this engine？
+Why write this engine？

-It comes from I coded a super calculator last year in Appstore， the supercalculator is based on one more completed parser.
+The reason is I coded a supercalculator last year in Appstore, which is based on one more completed parser.

 This parser is just a simplified prototype.
-It calculates more than fraction, normal expression as well, so you can expand this library to normal calculation，detail illustration will be added in the near future.
+It calculates not only fraction but normal expression, so you can enrich this library in normal calculation.
+Detail illustration will be added in the near future.

 Parser Theory : Gradient descent